The Nuclear Star Cluster of M 74: a fossil record of the very early stages of a star-forming galaxy: Results

 \section{Results}

-\subsection{Stellar populations of the galactic center: the NSC compared with the host galaxy}
+\subsection{Stellar populations within a central PSF aperture: average properties and SFHs of the NSC compared with the host galaxy}

+We present here the average stellar population properties and SFHs, both reconstructed from the weights given to the SSP models by the spectral-fitting approach detailed in Sect.~\ref{sub:spectr_fit}.
+All these results were extracted from the three spectra integrated within an aperture of $1\sigma$~PSF (Sect.~\ref{sub:c2d_m74}) and shown in Fig.~\ref{fig:spectra}.

-We present in Table~\ref{tab:SP} the average light- and mass-weighted stellar population properties of the NSC and the host galaxy, and their uncertainties.
-For comparison, we also present the results from the original integrated data cube, before the C2D decomposition.
-These results were obtained by applying the method detailed in Sect.~\ref{sub:spectr_fit} to the three spectra integrated within an aperture of $1\sigma$~PSF (Sect.~\ref{sub:c2d_m74}) and shown in Fig.~\ref{fig:spectra}.
-While we show in Table~\ref{tab:SP} both light- and mass-weighted results, differences between different components are enhanced in the light-weighted results, which in general give more weights to younger stars.
+We present in Table~\ref{tab:SP} the average light- and mass-weighted stellar population properties of the NSC and the host galaxy and their uncertainties, calculated as a weighted average using the light or mass weights from the spectral fitting.
+For reference, we also present the results from the original integrated data cube, before the C2D decomposition.
+While we show in Table~\ref{tab:SP} both light- and mass-weighted results, differences between different components are enhanced in the light-weighted results, which in general give more weight to younger stars.
 The NSC is very old, with an average light-weighted age of ${\sim}11$~Gyr.
 It is metal poor ([M/H]$_{\rm{LW}}{\sim}-0.6$~dex) and slightly enhanced in $\alpha$ elements with respect to the Sun ([Mg/Fe]$_{\rm{LW}}{\sim}0.1$~dex).
 The host galaxy, in the central $1\sigma$~PSF aperture, shows much younger (light-weighted) ages (${\sim}5$~Gyr), higher and supersolar metallicities ([M/H]$_{\rm{LW}}{\sim}0.2$~dex) and about solar (light-weighted) [Mg/Fe] abundances.
 These results reveal that the NSC is much older and more metal-poor than its host galaxy, suggesting that it was formed a long time ago, when the interstellar medium was not chemically enriched yet, and was not involved in the later active star formation of the host galaxy.
 [Mg/Fe] is only slightly more enhanced in the NSC than in the center of the host galaxy.
 Since the $\alpha$ enhancement is usually interpreted as a formation in a faster time scale \citep[e.g.,][]{Matteucci1994}, this suggests that the formation time scale of the NSC may have been slightly faster than the central region of the host galaxy.
-This is in agreement with NSC old age and low metallicity, suggesting that NSC formation was relatively short in time.
+This is in agreement with NSC's old age and low metallicity, suggesting that NSC formation was relatively short in time.